-DO check inlet gas pressure to ensure that it is within the range specified on the rating plate.
+it is within the range specified on the rating plate.DO provide adequate air for combustion

+☐ DO check inlet gas pressure to ensure that
-DO provide adequate air for combustion and ventilation as discussed in the Use and Care Manual and the CAN/CSA B 149.1

-DO maintain proper clearances to combustibles as specified on the rating plate.

-DO allow enough time for joint cement vapours to dissipate BEFORE applying power to the water heater.

-DO ensure that the venting system complies with the guidelines found in the Use and Care Manual and Section 7 of CAN/CSA B149 Natural Gas and Propane Installation Code

-DO contact a qualified service technician if the main burner will not stay lit.
+- and ventilation as discussed in the Use and Care Manual and the CAN/CSA B 149.1 - □ DO maintain proper clearances to combustibles as specified on the rating plate. - ☐ DO allow enough time for joint cement vapours to dissipate BEFORE applying power to the water heater. - □ DO ensure that the venting system complies with the guidelines found in the Use and Care Manual and for Canadian Installations CAN/CSA B149 Natural Gas and Propane Installation Code - ☐ DO contact a qualified service technician if the main burner will not stay lit.
 The burner chamber is designed to be sealed utilizing a gasket and tamper resistant screws.

-Burner Access Door Grommet Flammable Vapor Sensor Sight Glass

-DON'T